dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spent an hour on Git on IBM i.

 **Thoughts:** Understand a little bit better about the relationship between Git, GitHub, and IBM i.

+### Day 27: 29 Jan 2019

+**Today's Progress**: Spent my time today on FreeCodeCamp ES6 challenges.

+**Thoughts:** Trying to push forward on these challenges but it has been a hard slog but I'm slowly getting there.